dartoos-dev/formdator/README.md

 [![style: lint](https://img.shields.io/badge/style-lint-4BC0F5.svg)](https://pub.dev/packages/lint)

-**Form**idable Vali**dator** — Formdator is a fully object-oriented package for validating form fields before they get processed.
+**Form**idable Vali**dator** — Formdator is a fully object-oriented package for validating Flutter form fields.
 Its key benefits, compared to all other similar packages, include:

 - Object-oriented mindset: there is no static functions, only trustworthy **immutable** objects.